The Kinde Elixir SDK allows developers to connect their Elixir app to Kinde.

 Sign up and sign in to organizations

 Kinde has a unique code for every organization.
-You’ll have to pass this code when creating a client in additional_parameters_org_code through when you register a new user.
+You’ll have to pass this code when creating a client or registering a new user: additional_parameters_org_code.

 If you want a user to sign into a particular organization, pass this code along with the sign in method.